putting people first

 I am committed to making Raleigh an affordable place to live for our current and future residents.
 Raleigh consistently ranks as one of the best places to call home, and people elsewhere have caught on with an average of 63 new residents moving to Wake County each day.
 That means demand for quality, affordable housing is outpacing supply, pushing up prices of all kinds of homes.
 Current residents should be able to age in their homes, while those who serve our community — especially teachers, firefighters, police officers and service workers — should be able to afford to live where they work.

+I support a large affordable housing bond, and we will need that money to address this issue.
+For a problem this large, however, we need an all of the above approach.
 I will advocate to expand our housing stock by pushing for more housing options, especially along public transit routes.
 Allowing more townhouses, duplexes, backyard cottages and apartments will provide more affordable housing choices for everyone.
 We’ll achieve affordability by working with developers to incentivize affordable housing units as part of market-rate developments as well as partnering with nonprofits committed to affordable housing.
 The city has several options for how to help all kinds of residents and I will push to effectively fund new developments for lower-income residents, while balancing the needs of others in our community.